marti201/NoMobAttacks/README.md

 # NoMobAttacks
-A plugin preventing any mobs from attacking players
+A plugin preventing any mobs from attacking players with the permission node

+##Permission node
+**nomobattacks.noattack**